idrori/mathQ/code/README.md

+This directory contains code that reproduces all results and figures in the paper and supplementary information.
+\
 To run this code, make sure to have an OpenAI API key inserted into each of the code files:

 1. In a terminal, run `python3 code/embedding.py`.